OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 without some POSIX emulation.

 So Cygwin is the path of least resistance.
-Although bugs and shortcomings in Cygwin itself occasionally require some effort to work around, for the most part it *just works* with software written for UNIX-like systems.
+Although bugs and shortcomings in Cygwin itself occasionally require some effort to work around (as a developer--users should not have to think about it), for the most part it *just works* with software written for UNIX-like systems.
 It also has the advantage of providing a full UNIX-like shell experience, so shell scripts and scripts that use UNIX shell tools will work even on Windows.
+However, since it works directly on the native filesystem, there is less opportunity for confusion regarding where files and folders are saved.
+In fact, Cygwin supports both Windows-style paths (starting with `C:\\`) and UNIX-style paths (in this case starting with `C:/`).

 Finally, a note on the Windows Subsystem for Linux (WSL), which debuted shortly after I began my Cygwin porting efforts, as I often get asked about